BenNeumann/Bitcoin_Halving_Countdown_Telegram_Bot/README.md

 #### create a telegram bot:

-1. add the bot futher to telegram by clicking the link https://t.me/botfather
+1. add the bot father to telegram by clicking the link https://t.me/botfather

-2. send the bot futher the message - /newbot
+2. send the bot father the message - /newbot

 3. choose a name for your bot.

 4. choose a username for your bot.

-5. add your bot to telegram by clicking the reply link from bot futher.
+5. add your bot to telegram by clicking the reply link from bot father.

 6. send your bot the message "hi" or add the bot to your telegram group.

-7. copy the api token from bot futher reply.
+7. copy the api token from bot father reply.

 8. found out your group chat id or private chat id by entering the link -<br>
  https://api.telegram.org/botXXX:YYYY/getUpdates